XiaoouPan/conquer/README.md

 Since `conquer` is currently a source package, some compiling issues may appear when users install it.
 We will submit it to CRAN soon.

-First of all, to avoid most unexpected error messages, it is **strongly** recommended to update `R` to version >= 3.6.1.
+First of all, to avoid most error messages, it is **strongly** recommended to update `R` to version >= 3.6.1.

-Besides, since the library `conquer` is coded in `Rcpp` and `RcppArmadillo`, when you first install it, the following two build tools are required:
+Besides, since the library `conquer` is coded in `Rcpp` and `RcppArmadillo`, when you first install it, the instructions in [this page](https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/) may be very useful.
+Three components to the `R 3.6.x` toolchain need to be installed following the aforementioned instructions.

 1. Rtools for Windows OS or XCode Command Line Tools for Mac OS.
-See [this link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for details.

-2. gfortran binaries: see [here](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS) for instructions.
+2. The `clang7` binary from the [Mac OS tools page](https://cran.r-project.org/bin/macosx/tools/).

+3. The `gfortran6.1` binary from the [Mac OS tools page](https://cran.r-project.org/bin/macosx/tools/).

 `conquer` should be working well after these steps.
-Some common error messages along with their solutions are collected below, and we'll keep updating them based on users' feedback:

-* Error: "...could not find build tools necessary to build conquer": Please see step 1 above.

-* Error: "library not found for -lgfortran/..": Please see step 2 above.

-* Error: "cannot remove prior installation of package 'Rcpp'": This issue happens occasionally when you have installed an old version of the package `Rcpp` before.
-Updating `Rcpp` with command `install.packages("Rcpp")` will solve the problem.

 ## Main function